mmmirrra/mmmirrra.github.io/_posts/2023-08-05-MultimediaSystem-data-image-graphics.markdown

 - Number of pixels or dots that can be displayed per unit length
 - The unit is dpi (dot per inch)
 - Distinguish between device resolution and image resolution
-  - Device resolution : Number of pixels that an output device can express in unit area
+  - Device resolution: Number of pixels that an output device can express in unit area
-  - Image resolution : Resolution of the image itself
+  - Image resolution: Resolution of the image itself

 <br />
 ### Expression of images